-- Replacement of current FINMA circular 16/1 'Disclosure banks' by a FINMA ordinance. - Extension of the duties of disclosure in the areas of: - Credit valuation adjustment (CVA); - Regulatory treatment of problematic activities; - Qualitative and quantitative information on operational risks; - Comparison of risk-weighted assets calculated using model-based and standardised approaches; - Encumbered/ceded assets. - · Adjustment of the existing individual disclosure templates and tables.
+- Consultation until 25 October 2022 - → In force since: 1 January 2025 - Replacement of current FINMA circular 16/1 'Disclosure banks' by a FINMA ordinance. - Extension of the duties of disclosure in the areas of: - Credit valuation adjustment (CVA); - Regulatory treatment of problematic activities; - Qualitative and quantitative information on operational risks; - Comparison of risk-weighted assets calculated using model-based and standardised approaches; - Encumbered/ceded assets. - Adjustment of the existing individual disclosure templates and tables.